modxorg/Docs/en/getting-started/server-requirements.md

 - Apple Safari 3.1.2 and above
 - Microsoft Internet Explorer 8 and above

-<div class="info">This list of supported browsers is ONLY for using the backend manager interface.
-MODX does not control the site visitor's experience and thus supports whatever browser(s) your site's markup is designed for.</div>
+This list of supported browsers is ONLY for using the backend manager interface.
+MODX does not control the site visitor's experience and thus supports whatever browser(s) your site's markup is designed for.